 Dr. Taylor stopped by the room his only comment was ‘It’s not the end

 the world.’
 I mean he’s never even apologized to us."
 The couple

 Dr. Taylor circumcised their son intentionally in spite of their strong

 feelings against it.

 "How could this have even been a mistake?
-There was
+There

-only one other baby with our son in the nursery at the time, we definitely
+only one other baby with our son in the nursery at the time, we

-did not sign a consent form, and we specifically told Dr. Taylor that there
+did not sign a consent form, and we specifically told Dr. Taylor that

 was to be no circumcision," Charlie Hardy stresses.
 "We were totally